MeTavi/TAT_doc/docs/overall_design/metrics_est.md

 [//]: # (Once combined, the stop-to-stop measures are integrated with the spatial itineraries using the **SegmentLink** class, also within the **Transit Metrics Module**.)

-### High-level steps for estimating patronage data
+### High-level Steps for Estimating Patronage Data

 1. First, the stop-level activities derived from transaction analysis (`ticketing.get_transaction_stop_load_dataframe`).